hphelion/documentation/commercial/GA1/CarrierGrade/UseCases/TasksforAdmins/Volumes/carrier-grade.dashboard.volume.admin.md

 # HP Helion OpenStack&#174; Carrier Grade: Creating and Deleting a Volume Types

 A volume type defines the characteristics of a volume.
 It usually maps to a set of capabilities of the storage back-end driver that is used for this volume.
-For example: &quot;Backup&quot;,&quot;SSD&quot;,  etc.

 ### Create a volume type ###